aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/customize-globalization-settings-for-pivot-table/_index.md

 ## **Possible Usage Scenarios**

-Sometimes you want to customize the *Pivot Total, Sub Total, Grand Total, All Items, Multiple Items, Column Labels, Row Labels, Blank Values* text as per your requirements.
-Aspose.Cells for C++ allows you to customize the globalization settings of the pivot table to deal with such scenarios.
-You can also use this feature to change the labels to other languages like Arabic, Hindi, Polish, etc.
+Sometimes you want to customize the *Pivot Total, Sub Total, Grand Total, All Items, Multiple Items, Column Labels, Row Labels, Blank Values* text to meet your requirements.
+Aspose.Cells for C++ allows you to customize the globalization settings of the pivot table to address such scenarios.
+You can also use this feature to change the labels to other languages such as Arabic, Hindi, Polish, etc.

 ## **Customize Globalization Settings for Pivot Table**

 The following sample code explains how to customize globalization settings for the pivot table in C++.
 It creates a class *CustomPivotTableGlobalizationSettings* derived from the base class [**PivotGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.settings/pivotglobalizationsettings/) and overrides all necessary methods.
 These methods return customized text for various pivot table elements.
-The code then assigns this implementation to the [**WorkbookSettings.GetPivotSettings()**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getpivotsettings/) property.
-The example loads a [source Excel file](40468488.xlsx), refreshes pivot data, and saves it as [output PDF](40468487.pdf).
+The code then assigns this implementation to the [**WorkbookSettings.GetPivotSettings()**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getpivotsettings/) method.
+The example loads a [source Excel file](40468488.xlsx), refreshes pivot data, and saves it as an [output PDF](40468487.pdf).
 The screenshot below shows customized labels in the output.

 ![todo:image_alt_text](customize-globalization-settings-for-pivot-table_1.png)